Mediterranean Cuisine

 Israeli Couscous, Arugula, Harissa Spiced Eggplant, Dates & Seasonal Vegetables with a Pomegranate Vinaigrette

-Mushrooms, Spinach, Caramelized Onion, Prosciutto, Cambozola Cheese Flatbread with Tuscan Sauce
+Flatbread with Mushrooms, Spinach, Caramelized Onion, Prosciutto, Cambozola Cheese and Tuscan Sauce

 Chicken Shawarma Skewers & Tzatziki